StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ### Nm command

-Nm is an external tool.
-For convenience we can run using `shell`.
+Nm is an Linux external tool.
+For convenience we can stay in GDB and run it using the `shell` command.

 Some of these addresses can also be accessed from symbols which either the C compiler (gcc) or the linker (ld) will add in during the compile and link stages.